Sleep 101

 Revenge bedtime procrastination

-- Unnecessarily delaying sleep without valid external reasons
+- Unnecessarily delaying sleep without valid external reasons.

-- Awareness that the delay will lead to negative consequences
+- Awareness that the delay will lead to negative consequences.

-- Absence of a valid reason for staying up late
+- Absence of a valid reason for staying up late.

 COVID-somnia

-- Increased prevalence of insomnia
+- Increased prevalence of insomnia.

-- Changes in sleep patterns due to altered work schedules or work-from-home arrangements
+- Changes in sleep patterns due to altered work schedules or work-from-home arrangements.

-- Heightened anxiety affecting sleep quality
+- Heightened anxiety affecting sleep quality.

 Long COVID-associated sleep disturbances

 With the emergence of long COVID, a range of sleep disturbances have been identified among those affected by the condition.
 These issues are highly prevalent and can significantly impact the quality of life of individuals suffering from long COVID.
+Common problems include:

-- Poor sleep quality, often characterized by frequent awakenings and restlessness
+- Poor sleep quality, often characterized by frequent awakenings and restlessness.

-- Insomnia, where patients struggle to fall or stay asleep
+- Insomnia, where patients struggle to fall or stay asleep.

-- Excessive daytime sleepiness, leading to fatigue and reduced productivity
+- Excessive daytime sleepiness, leading to fatigue and reduced productivity.

 Gaming-related sleep issues

 With the rise of online gaming and e-sports, a new category of sleep disturbances related to excessive gaming has emerged.
 These issues are particularly prevalent among adolescents and young adults.
+Common problems:

-- Delayed sleep phase due to late-night gaming sessions
+- Delayed sleep phase due to late-night gaming sessions.

-- Insufficient sleep duration
+- Insufficient sleep duration.

-- Poor sleep quality due to mental stimulation from gaming
+- Poor sleep quality due to mental stimulation from gaming.

 Screen use and sleep